 You’re probably thinking, surely, it’s pouring the contents from its bottle, to a decanter?
 This is correct.
-However, there is a technique to decant a bottle of wine, ensuring you can experience the above benefits.
+However, there is a technique to decant your wine bottles, ensuring you can experience the above benefits.

 Firstly, you should check the condition of your wine.
-If oxidization has occurred, through poorly stored wine, decantation will be pointless.
+If oxidisation has occurred, through poorly stored wine, decantation will be pointless.
 Additional oxygen will not save your favourite bottle.
-To benefit from decantation, your wine should be fresh and marked as consumable, achievable through model storage guidelines.

 Lastly, using a smaller decanter is encouraged when consuming a bottle of white.
 As the decanting process will organically allow enough time and space for your wine to breath and flourish, a smaller, more delicate decanter will be best.